Prosoft Data Rescue

 Effectiveness: 4.5/5

 Data Rescue uses several techniques to find and recover as much of your data as possible, even after your files have been deleted or your drive formatted.
-It is able to recognize a wide variety of file types and is able to learn even more.
+It can recognize a wide variety of file types and can learn even more.

 Price: 4/5